nichtgedacht/JetiMiniVario/README.md

 ### Configuration

-There are only these defines at the beginning of the main code:
+There are only these defines at the beginning of config.h:
 * //#define DEBUG // debug prints or not

 * #define DUAL // using one or two barometric pressure sensors